vrhovnik/azure-monitor-automation-wth/docs/05-monitoring-basics.md

 ## Task requirement

-1. Enable monitoring on all of the customer solutions you have in Azure without modifying the code - infrastructure and application - and make sure all new solutions will be automatically onboarded to monitoring solution.
+1. Enable monitoring (infrastructure and application) on all of the customer solutions you have in Azure without modifying the application code and make sure all new solutions will be automatically onboarded to monitoring solution.
 2. Provide a script (jMeter, PowerShell, Bash, ...) or use another tool to generate some load on the application to test out functionality
 3. [OPTIONAL] add script / use tool in DevOps process to generate load on the application via CI/CD pipeline after deployment has succeeded with codeowner approval.
-4. Monitor load and after receiving more than 50 requests per second, scale the affected application by 1 instance automatically
+4. Monitor load and after receiving more than 50 requests per second, scale the affected application by 1 instance automatically or if not possible, upscale the VM by higher possibility
 5. Monitor load and after receiving more than 10% CPU usage in period of 5 mins, scale the affected application by 1 instance automatically
-6. Find the errors in the application and define ONE report to see groups of errors by server name and error message0
+6. Find the errors in the application and define ONE report with timeline option to see groups of errors by server name and by how many errors there are.
 7. Create an alert to notify users about the errors by using emails send group for users with role "Owner"

 ## Test the functionality